-Add options for shuttle and loaners deepening on the value of the customer and your business volumes.
+Add options for shuttles and loaners deepening the value to the customer and increasing your business volumes.

 Better yet, offer to service the customer’s vehicle at the location of their choice.
 This does require an initial investment in tools and trucks, and we hear that this is one of the biggest obstacles.
 But we also hear that once the investment is made, it is paying for itself after only a few services each month.
 Tools to help manage and track remote service add to the efficiency.
 They also help you optimize the business at your service bays.
 Know when mobile service is possible so that you can keep bays open for big-ticket services that have to be completed on-site.

 Achieving optimal convenience is an ongoing effort, but when accomplished well, businesses like Amazon leapfrog other industries to capture large market share and quickly obsolete many competitors.
 Don’t let this happen to your dealership auto service department.
 What if you could combine video with a shopping cart-like experience so customers can see the recommended repair, accept it, and pay for it from their phone?
 It’s possible NOW.

 Do you still want to cut investment costs?
 What if you could get everything we talked about in one tool?
 This will enable you to cut the costs of investing in other tools only performing a singular benefit.
 Consider investing in platforms that encompass many aspects of convenience to optimize your investment and keep convenience going strong at your dealership service department.